GuidedGradCam(model, layer, device_ids=None)¶

 Note that if multiple input tensors are provided, attributions for each input tensor are computed by upsampling the GradCAM attributions to match that input’s dimensions.
-If interpolation is not possible for the input tensor dimensions and interpolation mode, then None is returned in the attributions for the corresponding position of that input tensor.
+If interpolation is not possible for the input tensor dimensions and interpolation mode, then an empty tensor is returned in the attributions for the corresponding position of that input tensor.
 This can occur if the input tensor does not have the same number of dimensions as the chosen layer’s output or is not either 3D, 4D or 5D.

 Note that attributions are only meaningful for input tensors which are spatially alligned with the chosen layer, e.g. an input image tensor for a convolutional layer.

 More details regarding GuidedGradCAM can be found in the original GradCAM paper here: https://arxiv.org/pdf/1610.02391.pdf